 Goals must be realistic.
 If your goals are completely unrealistic, then you’re setting yourself up for defeat.
 Be practical.

 Goals must have a deadline.
-You will be more determined to achieve your goal when you have a deadline.
-Always assign a deadline to your goals.
+You will be more determined to achieve your goal when you have a deadline, so always assign a deadline to your goals.
 It’s energizing and motivating.

 Reward yourself when you reach certain milestones toward your goal.
 If your goal is to lose 50 pounds, reward your progress and treat yourself when you reach 10 pounds.
 This will keep you motivated and help keep your momentum going.